Connectors

 • Each Zipper applet has an HTTPS URL that you can use to receive webhook events from GitHub.
 This means that you don't need to set up a server or use ngrok.

-• We have set up a preconfigured OAuth app that you can use to get started quickly.
-This means that you can start querying the GitHub API without having to create an app on GitHub.
+• Zipper provides a preconfigured OAuth app that you can use to get started quickly.
+This means that you can start querying the GitHub API without needing to create a GitHub App.

-• Confused by the OAuth flow?
-We take care of it for you, store the encrypted token, and pass it to your functions at runtime.
+• Zipper takes care of the OAuth flow concerns for you, storing the encrypted token and passing it to your functions at runtime.

-• Per-user GitHub auth works out-of-the-box so ask users to authorize GitHub before they run your applet.
+• Per-user GitHub auth works out-of-the-box.
+Ask users to authorize GitHub before they run your applet.

 Adding the Connector

-After you click the install button and complete the installation steps, an API token will be added to your applet's secrets (as GITHUB_TOKEN).
-You can use this token (Deno.env.get('GITHUB_TOKEN')) to make API calls.
+After you click the Save & Install button and complete the installation steps, an API token will be added to your applet's environment variables (as GITHUB_TOKEN), which you can use to make API calls.
+Access this token by calling Deno.env.get('GITHUB_TOKEN').

-If your Zipper applet is going to be used by different users and you want them to be able to interact with the GitHub API as themselves, you can set this field to true.
+If your Zipper applet is going to be used by different users and you want them to be able to interact with the GitHub API as themselves, you can turn this option on.
 This will add an Authorize GitHub button above the inputs of your applet.
-When a user clicks this button, they'll be taken through the OAuth flow and we'll encrypt and store their API token for you.
+When a user clicks this button, they'll be taken through the GitHub OAuth flow.
+Zipper will encrypt and store their API token for you.

-When a user runs your applet, we'll pass their API token to you through the Handler Context.
+When a user runs your applet, Zipper will pass their API token to you through the context object.
 Individual user's tokens will not be available in your environment variables.

-Zipper provides a prebuilt GitHub app that you can use to get started quickly.
-Our GitHub app will be installed on your GitHub account and we'll use its client ID and secret to get a token with the chosen scopes.
+Zipper provides a pre-built GitHub app that you can use to get started quickly.
+This GitHub app will be installed on your GitHub account, and Zipper will use that GitHub app's client ID and secret to get a token with the chosen scopes.
 However, if you want to use your own GitHub app, you can enter your own client ID and secret here.

-Even when you provide your own client ID and secret, we'll still handle the OAuth flow for you and store the tokens safely.
-You'll just need to create your own GitHub OAuth app and add the redirect URL that we provide to your app's redirect URLs.
+Even if you provide your own client ID and secret, Zipper will still handle the OAuth flow for you and store the tokens safely.
+You'll just need to create your own GitHub OAuth app and add the redirect URL that Zipper provides to your app's redirect URLs.

 The github-connector.ts file exports the following: